Wojtera7/Wojtera7/README.md

 ## Hello there 👋

-I am Michael Wojtera, studying on app development.
+I am Michael Wojtera, studying about app development.
 Currently looking into .Net, RESTfull API’s and SQL Server.

 <!---